Furness Withy was one of the “Big Five” British shipping companies alongside Cunard, Royal Mail, P&O and Ellerman.

-Differences in opinion meant that in 1882 Christopher’s older brother Thomas took full control of the provisions concern, with Christopher taking over the shipping business.
+Differences of opinion saw Christopher’s older brother Thomas take full control of the provisions concern from 1882, while Christopher took over the shipping business.
 Christopher Furness & Co was established as a private company with a capital of £100,000.

-In 1891 the firm, with 18 wholly-owned steamers, and stakes in 21 other ships, merged with the West Hartlepool shipbuilding firm of Edward Withy & Co.
+The firm, with 18 wholly-owned steamers, and stakes in 21 other ships, merged with the West Hartlepool shipbuilding firm of Edward Withy & Co in 1891.
 The new concern, Furness Withy & Co, had a capital of £700,000.

 Christopher Furness was knighted in 1895.

-In 1896 the British Maritime Trust, with 26 ships, was acquired.
+The British Maritime Trust, with 26 ships, was acquired in 1896.

-In 1900 a stake in the marine engineering business of Richardsons, Westgarth & Co of West Hartlepool was acquired.
+A stake in the marine engineering business of Richardsons, Westgarth & Co of West Hartlepool was acquired in 1900.

 The Gulf Line, with seven ships, was acquired in 1902.

-By 1907 company capital had increased to £3.5 million.
+Company capital had increased to £3.5 million by 1907.
 By this time Furness Withy was one of the largest owners of British shipping tonnage.

-In 1908 a stake in Irvine’s shipyard at West Hartlepool was acquired.
+A stake in Irvine’s shipyard at West Hartlepool was acquired in 1908.

-Furness was a Methodist, and enjoyed good relations with his workforce.
-In 1908 he introduced a pioneering co-partnership scheme which enabled employees at his shipbuilding works to purchase shares.
+Christopher Furness was a Methodist, and enjoyed good relations with his workforce.
+He introduced a pioneering co-partnership scheme which enabled employees at his shipbuilding works to purchase shares from 1908.
 It was the largest scheme of its kind yet introduced in England.
-Unfortunately by 1910 it had been quashed by the unions.
+Unfortunately the scheme had been quashed by the unions by 1910.

 Furness had a restless energy and a thorough knowledge of the shipping industry.
-From the 1890s Furness was a Member of Parliament for Hartlepool.
+Furness was a Member of Parliament for Hartlepool from the 1890s.
 He was a radical Liberal.

-In 1910 Furness was raised to the Peerage as Baron Furness of Grantley.
-By 1911 Furness had eleven live-in servants.
+Furness was raised to the Peerage as Baron Furness of Grantley in 1910.
+He had eleven live-in servants by 1911.
 When he died in 1912 he left probate of £1.8 million.

 By 1910 Furness Withy was one of the Big Five of British shipping, which also included Cunard, Royal Mail, P&O and Ellerman.

-Furness Withy was in the hundred largest publicly quoted companies in Britain by 1911, with a capital of £3.5 million.
+Furness Withy was among the hundred largest publicly-quoted companies in Britain by 1911, with a capital of £3.5 million.